The Comprehensive Guide to OpenSearch for Observability

 Robust Search Features:

-- OpenSearch provides various search features to customize the search experience, including full-text querying, autocomplete, scroll search for handling large datasets, and customizable scoring and ranking to fine-tune search results.
+- OpenSearch provides search features to customize the search experience, including full-text querying, autocomplete, scroll search for handling large datasets, and customizable scoring and ranking to fine-tune search results.

 Application Analytics: